mhanf/multiplyR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of multiplyR is to …
+The goal of multiplyR is to allow my three children to play with multiplication tables and experimenting their graphical representations through a shiny App (and to make dad feel less guilty when he is coding at home to experiment Bootstrap 5 functionnalities)

 ## Installation